GitauHarrison/notes/2fa_flask.md

 ADMINS=['<another-email-address-that-will-be-used-as-admin>']
 ```

 This file should never be commited to version control because it contains sensitive data such as passwords and other secret keys.
-To provide guidance to people who would like to clone your project, the `.env.template` (a text-based file) is used as a guide, where no values are put.
+To provide guidance to people who would like to clone your project,say from [GitHub](https://github.com), the `.env.template` (a text-based file) is used as a guide, where no values are put.

 `.env.template: Show .env template`